werwaser/Arrows-Bones/0 Drafts/Welcome to Jinnopi v1.0.md

 She turned to the man, and he introduced himself, "Greetings, cadets!
 I am Captain Rauf Saidi, you will refer to me as Captain or Sir.
 I will be running and evaluating your Entry Assessment."

-The Director spoke again, "Each of you were given you identification when you arrived in Alraduning Islands, please introduce yourselves with your I.D. and name."
+The Director spoke again, "Each of you were given you identification when your arrived in Alraduning Islands, please introduce yourselves with your I.D. and name."
 She looked to the punk at the end of the line, who shifted their weight to the other hip.

 "Uh, sup," their voice was deep and crackly, like a big cat's snarl, but its tone was light and playful.
 "I'm Erin-"